inductivekickback/nrf24l01p-decode/README.md

 # nrf24l01p-decode
 A program for decoding transcripts of SPI transactions between a microcontroller and an [nRF24L01+ radio IC](http://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P/%28language%29/eng-GB).
+In addition to making the transcript more readable, the program attempts to decipher information such as the packet format and addresses used.
+Minimal support for nRF24L01+ clones that are produced by Beken is included.

 ## About
 Many wireless devices use Nordic Semiconductor's ShockBurst and Enhanced ShockBurst 2.4GHz RF protocols.
 The nRF24L01+ IC (and its knock-offs) are interesting because they are widely-used, compatible with contemporary Nordic radio ICs, and somewhat hacker-friendly.